-My two cats have taught me many lessons about healthy living.
+My two cats taught me many lessons about healthy living.
+(I wrote this long before my second cat, Sister passed over.
+But I stilll think of her often.)
 After being owned by two cats, I can say un-CAT-egorically that I am a cat person.
 The CATharsis of sitting on the couch with one cat in my lap as I stroke her fur or watching the other cat entertain me with her antics can be quite healing.

 Interestingly they each have totally different personalities.
 Norie, the black cat, is extroverted, charismatic, curious, playful, mischievous, and involved in whatever is going on.
 Sister, the grey tabby, is introverted, quiet, sweet-natured, gentle, timid, thoughtful, and content to sit quietly beside the computer while I type away.
 Through their habits and differences they remind me of things I need to remember to help maintain good health.
 So I will share 5 of those tidbits here.